rookasrudzianskas/boomx/CONTRIBUTING.md

-pip install -r requirements-dev.txt make test cd test-integration/test_integration/fixtures/file-project cog build docker run -p 5001:5000 --init --platform=linux/amd64 cog-file-project
+pip install -r requirements-dev.txt make test cd test-integration/test_integration/fixtures/file-project boomx build docker run -p 5001:5000 --init --platform=linux/amd64 boomx-file-project
 ```

 Then visit [localhost:5001](http://localhost:5001) in your browser.

 ## Publishing a release

-This project has a [GitHub Actions workflow](https://github.com/boomx/cog/blob/39cfc5c44ab81832886c9139ee130296f1585b28/.github/workflows/ci.yaml#L107) that uses [goreleaser](https://goreleaser.com/quick-start/#quick-start) to facilitate the process of publishing new releases.
+This project has a [GitHub Actions workflow](https://github.com/boomx/boomx/blob/39cfc5c44ab81832886c9139ee130296f1585b28/.github/workflows/ci.yaml#L107) that uses [goreleaser](https://goreleaser.com/quick-start/#quick-start) to facilitate the process of publishing new releases.
 The release process is triggered by manually creating and pushing a new git tag.

-To publish a new release, run the following in your local checkout of cog:
+To publish a new release, run the following in your local checkout of boomx:

     git checkout main
     git fetch --all --tags
     git tag v0.0.11
     git push --tags

-Then visit [github.com/boomx/cog/actions](https://github.com/boomx/cog/actions) to monitor the release process.
+Then visit [github.com/boomx/boomx/actions](https://github.com/boomx/boomx/actions) to monitor the release process.

 ### Publishing a prerelease

-Prereleases are a useful way to give testers a way to try out new versions of Cog without affecting the documented `latest` download URL which people normally use to install Cog.
+Prereleases are a useful way to give testers a way to try out new versions of BoomX without affecting the documented `latest` download URL which people normally use to install BoomX.

 To publish a prerelease version, append a [SemVer prerelease identifer](https://semver.org/#spec-item-9) like `-alpha` or `-beta` to the git tag name.
 Goreleaser will detect this and mark it as a prerelease in GitHub Releases.